Wild translation surfaces and infinite genus: Criterion for infinite genus

-By the criterion in \autoref{lem_criterion_simple_closed_curves_non-separating}, we can show that a set of curves is non-separating but so far we don't have candidates of non-separating curves where we could use the criterion.
-Therefore we introduce a generalization of the well-known fact that saddle connections of finite translation surfaces are non-separating:
+By the criterion in \autoref{lem_criterion_simple_closed_curves_nonseparating}, we can show that a set of curves is nonseparating but so far we do not have candidates of nonseparating curves for which we could use the criterion.
+Therefore, we introduce a generalization of the well-known fact that saddle connections of finite translation surfaces are nonseparating.

-\begin{lem}[Saddle connections are non-separating] Let $(X,\omega)$ be a translation surface so that for two directions $\theta$ the geodesic flow $F_\theta$ is recurrent for almost every point.